Frequently Asked Questions ( FAQ )

 [ Back to Top ]

-All businesses and rental units have some assets to report, even if it is only a phone,
+All businesses and rental units have some assets to report, even if it is only a

-supplies, leased equipment, or household items.
+phone, supplies, a sign, leased equipment, tools, or household items.

 [ Back to Top ]